🔼The name Boaz: Summary

 - From (1) the prefix ב (be), in, and (2) the verb עזז ('azaz), to be strong.

 🔼The name Boaz in the Bible

 The name Boaz occurs twice in the Bible:

-Boaz is the name of the left of two pillars in Solomon's temple; the right pillar is named Jachin (1 Kings 7:21), and see our article on the name Hannibal for the context of these pillars.
+- Boaz is the name of the left of two pillars in Solomon's temple; the right pillar is named Jachin (1 Kings 7:21), and see our article on the name Hannibal for the context of these pillars.

-The law that Jones refers to is commonly known as Levirate Law (from the Latin word levir, meaning brother-in-law, or so says the Oxford Companion to the Bible), and is recorded in Deuteronomy 25:5-10.
+The law that Jones refers to is commonly known as levirate law (from the Latin word levir, meaning brother-in-law), and is recorded in Deuteronomy 25:5-10.
 According to this law, Boaz and Ruth's first son was supposed to be named Mahlon, after Ruth's first husband (Deuteronomy 26:6; Ruth 4:10) but the neighbors call him Obed and that name sticks.

-The single word does not exist in Hebrew and the name Boaz can only be a compound.
-Most Bible scholars feel confident that our name starts with the common Hebrew preposition (be), in, at or by; and the Hebrew verb (azaz), be strong.
-This verb yield derivatives (az a and oz), both meaning strength.
+The single word בעז does not exist in Hebrew and the name Boaz can only be explained as a compound.
+Most Bible scholars feel confident that our name starts with the common Hebrew preposition ב (be), in, at or by:

-The name Boaz literally means By Strength, and it seems to celebrate man's personal vigor.
+The name Boaz literally means By Strength, and it appears to celebrate man's personal vigor.
 Personal strength may truly be a gift, but it, like anything else, should not be revered too much and certainly not held responsible for anything that was achieved by God.
 Whether Solomon named one of his pillars after his great-great-grandfather or that this is coincidence cannot be determined, but note that via Zechariah, YHWH tells Zerubbabel, the restorer of the temple after the return from Babylon: "Not by might (בחיל) nor by power (בכח), but by my Spirit (ברוחי)" (Zechariah 4:6).